cmu-db/noisepage/script/testing/junit/README.md

 # JUnit Testing Script

-This directory contains tests using Junit4 and JDBC.
+This directory contains tests using Junit5.
+Under

 ## Installation and pre-requisites